CherryBlossomG/ml-Project/README.md

 Comparison of performance of Different Classification Algorithms in Machine Learning.

-Evaluated and compared the performance of various machine learning algorithms to determine the most effective tool for classifying a specific dataset.
+Objective: Evaluated and compared the performance of various machine learning algorithms to determine the most effective tool for classifying a specific dataset.

+Algorithms used: KNN (k-Nearest Neighbors), Decision Tree, Logistic Regression.